christofolo/christofolo.github.io/musictheory.md

 Certainly each letter of the musical alphabet is there.
 But let's number the frets correctly to see it follows the 221-2221 pattern.

 ![ ]({{ site.baseurl }}/images/g-mixo-numbered.png){: .mx-auto.d-block :}
 *G, A, B, C, D, E, F, G does not follow the Major Scale Pattern.
-The note on the 13th fret should be the 14th fret instead.*
+The note on the 13th fret (F) breaks the pattern.*

+As you can see, we need to use the note on the 14th fret instead of the 13th fret.
+That would fix the pattern.
+But what is that note called?
+Remember that the full name for "F" is actually F♮ (pronounced "F Natural").
+The note at the 14th fret is called F♯ (pronounced "F Sharp").
+We have now resolved the 2 rules.

 ![ ]({{ site.baseurl }}/images/gmajor-scale-221-2221.png){: .mx-auto.d-block :}